ved124578963/Python-Project/README.md

-# Gaming LeaderBoard Management System-PLSQL
+# Gaming LeaderBoard Management System

 ## Project Description:
 The Gaming Leaderboard System is a project designed to manage players, games, scores, and rankings within a gaming ecosystem.
 It enables seamless operations such as adding players, recording scores, and retrieving game rankings.
 Built using Python, Flask, and Oracle Database, the system ensures a robust backend for efficient data management and interaction.